String Quartet No. 8 (Dvořák)

 Antonín Dvořák's String Quartet No. 8. in E major, Op.
 80 (B. 57), is a chamber composition, written between 20 January and 4 February 1876 in Prague.

 The work, originally marked as Op.
 27, was composed shortly after finishing the Piano Trio in G minor, Op.
 26, and before the beginning of the sketchings for the Stabat Mater cantata.

 The quartet was published in 1888 by Fritz Simrock in Berlin as Op.
 80, although Dvořák protested.
-The first performance took place on 29 December 1890 at the concert of the Joachim Quartet in Berlin, played by Joachim, Hegemeister, Wirth and Diepert.
+The first performance took place on 29 December 1890 at a concert of the Joachim Quartet in Berlin, played by Joachim, Hegemeister, Wirth and Diepert.

 Structure

 The composition consists of four movements: